apache/daffodil/containers/release-candidate/README.md

 commands to push the release candidate out.
 Note that because the container will use tools like git, gpg, and ssh, it is necessary to bind mount your local configuration files into the container with the -v option.

+### Testing the Container

+To test changes made locally, use the following command to build the container:

+    cd /path/to/daffodi.git/containers/release-candidate
+    podman build -t daffodil-release-candidate .

+The same `podman run` command above can be used to run the container, but the `--dry-run` option should be appended to prevent publishing any results.

+When done, the container should be deleted to avoid accidentally using it for an official release:

+    podman image rm --force daffodil-release-candidate